Klemet/LANDIS-II-Magic-Harvest/README.md

 </p>

-⚠ **WARNING** : As Magic Harvest re-loads the parameters of your harvest extension, certain things have to be taken into account.
+⚠ **WARNING** : As Magic Harvest re-loads the parameters of your Biomass Harvest, certain things have to be taken into account.

 First, **you should be careful of the ID number associated to the prescriptions, that is used to create the prescription maps**.

-When Magic Harvest re-loads the parameters of the harvest extension, the prescriptions that you define in the parameter file of the harvest extension are re-numbered starting from one.
+When Magic Harvest re-loads the parameters of Biomass Harvest, the prescriptions that you define in the parameter file of Biomass Harvest are re-numbered starting from one.

 What that means is that **the ID "1" in your prescription maps might refer to a different prescription after Magic Harvest is done**.

-If you do not modify your the prescriptions that you define in the parameter file of the harvest extension, you will not have this problem.
+If you do not modify your the prescriptions that you define in the parameter file of Biomass Harvest, you will not have this problem.
 But if you do change them, **remember it** !

 Second, **the scheduling of your repeated prescriptions will be lost in the process !**.
-This is because of the re-initialization of the harvest extension.
+This is because of the re-initialization of Biomass Harvest.
 You can track this scheduling via your python or R script in many different ways to manage it "manually" (via your script rather than with the internal variables of the harvest extensions), by dumping the schedule for each stand into a file (e.g. a .JSON file) that will be read by your script at the next time step.

 ## Can I use the extension just to run a script, without altering anything that happens in the harvest extension ?